EthBuilders/newsletter/README.md

 - 🤑 Jobs
 Place job postings with full job descriptions.

+👨‍💻 What to learn how to use Github?
+👩‍🏫 Learn about the [command line](https://www.codecademy.com/learn/learn-the-command-line).
+Then see this [great video Github for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY&vl=en) by [Dan Shiffman](https://shiffman.net/) or take this [Git course](https://www.codecademy.com/learn/learn-git).

 ### Contribution process:
 - See or make something cool.
 - If a new newsletter: